BHazel/AltCoinSamples/README.md

 AltCoinSamples is a collection of sample programs to demonstrate some of the concepts behind cryptocurrencies.

-Two implementations are available in C# and Ruby.
+Two implementations are available:

+* **C#/WPF**: A Visual Studio solution is in the AltCoinSamples directory.
+* **Ruby:** Scripts are in the Ruby directory.

+Both include help files in Markdown format.

 Programs
 --------